Lawns & Yards

 • Test your soil before applying fertilizer.
 A soil test will tell you what nutrients are lacking in your soil and what is needed to remedy those deficiencies.
 UNH Extension offers low-cost soil tests that include a report with fertilizer recommendations based on the plants you are growing (e.g. lawn, garden, fruit trees, etc.).

 • Do not apply when rain is forecasted.
-Plants need time to absorb the fertilizer into their system.
-If it rains before plants “eat” the fertilizer, the fertilizer will be moved offsite, which risks polluting nearby waterbodies and takes the fertilizer away from where it is needed.
+If it rains before plants absorb the fertilizer, the fertilizer will move away from where it is needed, which risks polluting nearby waterbodies.
 Apply at least 24 - 48 hours before a predicted rainstorm.

-• Apply fertilizer only where needed.
+• Fertilize only where needed.
 Apply at the base of shrubs and trees, or in a targeted area.
 Take care not to spill fertilizer on paved areas or near storm drains.

 • Use only as much as needed.
 Follow the application rates included in your soil test results.
 Product labels often call for heavier application rates than are needed for healthy plant growth.